2014 NASCAR Sprint Cup Series: Race reports

 Brad Keselowski started on pole, but Kyle Busch led the early part of the race.
 Jimmie Johnson eventually passed Kyle Busch for the lead.
 Clint Bowyer got into Kyle Busch, who wound up hitting the wall and ending his day.
 Greg Biffle and Ricky Stenhouse Jr. collided on the backstretch, also involving Landon Cassill, Ryan Truex, and Justin Allgaier.
 The race was red flagged in order to clean up.
 After the race resumed, Kevin Harvick took the lead from Johnson.
 Jamie McMurray hit a piece of concrete in turn two, which resulted in a second red flag in order to repair the hole in the track.
 The concrete ended up causing damage to the bridge over the track in that location.
 Harvick continued to lead after the red flag until having to pit for a flat tire, yielding the lead to Matt Kenseth.
 Johnson took the lead from Kenseth and dominated the remainder of the race, winning his second consecutive race and his ninth win at Dover.
+Despite the damage from the earlier incident, Greg Biffle reentered the race and finished 38th, his 85th consecutive race without a DNF, breaking the NASCAR record previously held by Herman Beam.